 Theodosia is a decidedly white-collar village, with fully 100.00% of the workforce employed in white-collar jobs, well above the national average.
 Overall, Theodosia is a village of managers, service providers, and sales and office workers.
 There are especially a lot of people living in Theodosia who work in office and administrative support (21.74%), management occupations (21.74%), and business and financial occupations (21.74%).

-A relatively large number of people in Theodosia telecommute to their jobs.
-Overall, about 23.81% of the workforce works from home.
-While this may seem like a small number, as a fraction of the total workforce it ranks among the highest in the country.
+Telecommuters are a relatively large percentage of the workforce: 23.81% of people work from home.
+While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 Another notable thing is that Theodosia is a major vacation destination.
 Much of the village’s population is seasonal: many people own second homes and only live there part-time, during the vacation season.
 The effect on the local economy is that many of the businesses are dependent on tourist dollars, and may operate only during the high season.
 As the vacation season ends, Theodosia’s population drops significantly, such that year-round residents will notice that the city is a much quieter place to live.

-Theodosia is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small village, Theodosia doesn't have a public transportation system that people use for their commute.

 The population of Theodosia has one of the lowest overall levels of education in the country: only 0.76% of people over 25 hold a college degree.
 The national average for all municipalities is 21.84%.